inductible-dev/plaidform/README.md

-# plaidform inherits from:
+# plaidform inherits from webpack-black-triangle
-# webpack-black-triangle

 A minimal, development-focussed template to get you up and running with Webpack, Babel & LESS.